jscas/cas-server-pg-registries/Readme.md

 ## Configuration

-Edit your `cas-server` settings file to:
+Edit your `jscas-server` settings file to:

 1. Include a `postgres` data source configuration for your database.
-2. Specify the service registry: `serviceRegistry: require('cas-server-pg-registries').serviceRegistry`
+2. Specify the service registry: `serviceRegistry: 'jscas-pg-registries>serviceRegistry'`
-3. Specify the ticket registry: `ticketRegistry: require('cas-server-pg-registries').ticketRegistry`
+3. Specify the ticket registry: `ticketRegistry: 'jscas-pg-registries>ticketRegistry'`

 ## Services